 During periods such as the World Cup and election years, conflicts of interest, gifts, and hospitality become even more complex.
 This panel analyzes real cases in which legitimate interests come into tension with ethical boundaries, weak documentation, and sensitive public-private interactions.
 The discussion explores where judgment fails, how context amplifies reputational and regulatory risks, and how to structure defensible criteria and records to support sound decision-making in gray areas beyond formal rules.

-Crises rarely begin with fraud.
-Many start with applause, record-breaking results, overconfidence, and the sense that everything is under control.
-In this new immersive experience, featuring the same speakers from ‘Corporate Squid Game,’ you will step into the shoes of the CCO.
-The numbers are flawless.
-The market is confident.
-Growth is accelerating.
-But something feels off: minimized alerts, aggressive targets, strategic silences.
-What if the red flags start reaching the top?
-What if the decision stops being technical—and becomes structural?
-Because, in the end, governance isn’t comfortable.
+Crises rarely start with fraud.
+Many begin with applause, record results, overconfidence, and the feeling that everything is under control.
+In this new immersive experience, with the same speakers who starred in “Corporate Squid Game,” you will be the CCO.
+The numbers are impeccable.
+The market trusts.
+Growth accelerates.
+But something is off: minimized alerts, aggressive goals, strategic silences.
+What if the signs start approaching the top?
+What if the decision stops being technical and becomes structural?
+Because, in the end, governance is not comfortable.
 It is institutional courage.

 Copyright © 2026 – 13º Congresso Internacional de Compliance / Website by Mamutt Design